Dubai Papers

-Dubai Papers are more than 200,000 documents exposing the Hélin International Group's global network involved in money laundering and tax evasion.
+The Dubai Papers are a collection of more than 200,000 documents exposing the Hélin International Group's global network involved in money laundering and tax evasion.
 First published between 2018 and 2019 in a series of investigative reports by the French magazine Le Nouvel Obs, the leak led to the opening of fraud and tax evasion cases in France, Belgium, and Switzerland.

 Case

 Establishment and operations

 Henri de Croÿ, a Belgian prince and descendant of one of Europe's oldest noble families, is believed to have been the architect of a large-scale financial scheme enabling nearly two hundred clients to launder funds and evade taxes.
 His long-time partner since the 1980s, British banker-turned-philanthropist Geraldine Whittaker, was considered his closest associate; her W Trust served as the main shareholder of the Hélin Group.
 By 2010, the Belgian media had dubbed de Croÿ the "Black Prince," identifying him as a central figure in one of the country's largest tax fraud cases, with estimated damages amounting to €75 million.
 In 2012, he received a three-year suspended prison sentence, but appealed successfully.

 In 2009, Henri de Croÿ registered Hélin International, a wealth management company headquartered in Ras al-Khaimah, the UAE.
 Although the financial network had existed earlier, he relocated operations to the UAE in response to tightened tax regulations and increased scrutiny of offshore transactions in Switzerland starting in 2008.
 De Croy's long-time friend, financier François Dejardin, whose career had by then fallen apart, was appointed CEO of Hélin in September 2009 and moved to reside in Ras al-Khaimah.

 Hélin International served more than 200 clients, including European aristocrats, Russian businessmen, and other high-net-worth individuals, facilitating the concealment of tens of millions of euros in taxable income.
 In many cases, European clients inherited assets held in foreign accounts and sought to avoid domestic taxation.
 Some corporate executives reportedly used the network to siphon funds from their own companies through fraudulent accounts, later receiving the embezzled money via offshore entities.
 Funds were often returned to clients in France in the form of cash envelopes, anonymous pre-paid bank cards, or fictitious loans that were never intended to be repaid.
 In some instances, client transactions were routed through the structures of other clients.

 Leaked documents named several high-profile clients, including Lukoil's executive Vladimir Nekrasov, former president of Angola José Eduardo dos Santos, art dealer Giovanni Mazzarelli, entrepreneurs Roger Zannier and Fabien Ouaki, Qatari Emir Abdullah bin Khalifa Al Thani, Silvio Berlusconi's tax advisor David Mills, Flavio Briatore, and Mathieu Kérékou, among others.
 To maintain anonymity, clients and managers were referred to by nicknames in internal records.